Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 --8<-- "snippets/update-variables.md"

+## Review

+In this module, we have accomplished three objectives:

+1. Created the first microservice, `ACA Web API - Backend`, which serves as the API for our tasks.
+1. Created the initial Azure infrastructure that we will need throughout this workshop.
+1. Deployed the `ACA Web API - Backend` microservice to Azure.

-In the next module, we will see how we will add a new Frontend Web App as a microservice and how it will communicate with the backend API.
+In the next module, we will add a new frontend web app as a microservice to communicate with the backend API.